ELELAB/RaSP_workflow/README.md

 # RaSP_workflow
 See guides in docs for Bioinfo01, 03, and 04 specific installation and use guides.
-This guide is a broad generic use.
-Notice that the bash script rasp is only relevant for users of bioinfo01, 03 and 04.

 ## RaSP - The original Tool